 Charles Dietz examines the work of Mihaly Csikszentmihalyi and its implications

 One student is in her room doing her homework.
 Another is downstairs watching TV.
 Which one is really enjoying herself?
 According to Hungarian American psychologist Mihaly Csikszentmihalyi (pronounced chick-sent-me-high-ee), it’s more likely to be the former.
-If course material is well organised and logically presented, will students learn it?
+If course material is well organized and logically presented, will students learn it?
 Only if they are motivated, says Csikszentmihalyi.
 In both cases his answer depends on the extent to which the students are in a state of ‘flow’, a concept that has implications for human happiness in general and teaching G&T students in particular.

 What is flow?